bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 approximately :math:`(-0.25, 1.5)`.

 Batch size of 10 shows quite a different story.
-It seemed to properly explore the first mode but then wanders to the second mode and get stuck there.
+It seemed to properly explore the first mode but then wanders to the second mode and gets stuck there.
 Again, we're seeing the sensitivity of SGLD to the learning rate schedule.
 The peak on the second mode seems a bit off as well.
 I should note that as mentioned in the SGLD section, the samples from it are not guaranteed to match the true